matteobaccan/owner/docs/usage.md

 maxThreads=100
 {% endhighlight %}

-To access this property you need to define a convenient Java interface in `ServerConfig.java`:
+To access this properties file you need to define a convenient Java interface `ServerConfig.java` in the same package:

 {% highlight java %}
 public interface ServerConfig extends Config {